 I am currently facing an eviction, what should I do?

 If you are being evicted due to nonpayment of rent, have been financially impacted by the COVID-19 pandemic, and you qualify for the Virginia Rent Relief Program (RRP), you should apply for RRP and notify your landlord that you have begun your application for rent relief.
 If you are currently in the eviction process, it is important to note that when you are applying for assistance from RRP.
-It is also important that you receive legal help, which you can get for free by going .
+It is also important that you receive legal help, which you can get for free by going here.

 How do I find out if I am eligible for assistance from RRP?

 DHCD has created an eligibility screening tool.
-Prospective applicants are strongly encouraged to answer the questions as part of this tool to help determine whether they qualify for RRP.
+Applicants are strongly encouraged to use this tool to help determine whether they qualify for RRP.
 The screening tool can be found here: www.dhcd.virginia.gov/eligibility

 I am eligible and I already submitted an application, but I need to submit supporting documentation and check the status of my application.
 How do I do that?